 We will respond promptly and appropriately to all incidents or concerns of abuse that may occur.
-Pioneer Childcare's Child Protection procedures comply with all relevant legislation and with guidance issued by the West Sussex, East Sussex and Brighton and Hove Safeguarding Children Partnerships.
+Pioneer Childcare's Child Protection procedures comply with all relevant legislation detailed in the Children Act 1989, Safeguarding Vulnerable Groups Act 2006, The Children Act 2004 and with guidance issued by the West Sussex, East Sussex and Brighton and Hove Safeguarding Children Partnerships.
+(West Sussex: Integrated Front Door (IDF), East Sussex (Single Point of Access (SPOA), Brighton and Hove (Front Door for Families FDFF).

-Pioneer Childcare's Designated Safeguarding Leads (DSL) are Jo Wilkins, Amy Watson, Catherine Carvel and Demi Fox.
+Pioneer Childcare's Designated Safeguarding Leads (DSL) are Jo Wilkins, Amy Watson, Catherine Carvel, and Demi Fox.
 The DSL coordinates child protection issues and liaises with external agencies (e.g., Social Care, Local Partnerships, and Ofsted).
 Before making a referral to Social Services, we aim to share any safeguarding concerns with the parent/carer (providing the child is not in danger of immediate harm.)